dbierer/php-class-notes/apache-nov-2017.md

     * The TLS_DH_anon and TLS_ECDH_anon key agreement methods do not authenticate the server or the user and hence are rarely used because those are vulnerable to Man-in-the-middle attack.
 Only TLS_DHE and TLS_ECDHE provide forward secrecy.

 * RE: Generating Certificates: see this tutorial: https://jamielinux.com/docs/openssl-certificate-authority/index.html

-* RE: Module 9 Web Arch == focus on High Availability and get rid of config stuff

 ## FEEDBACK